-They might only be 28 miles west of the mainland, but in many ways the Isles of Scilly feel like a different world.
-Life on this archipelago of around 140 tiny islands seems hardly to have changed in decades: there are no traffic jams, no supermarkets, no multinational hotels, and the only noise pollution comes from the sound of breaking waves and cawing gulls.
+While only 28 miles west of the mainland, in many ways the Isles of Scilly feels like a different world.
+Life on this archipelago of around 140 tiny islands seems hardly to have changed in decades: there are no traffic jams, no supermarkets, no multinational hotels, and the only noise pollution comes from breaking waves and cawing gulls.

 If anywhere symbolises Cornwall's changing character, it's Padstow.
 This once-sleepy fishing port has been transformed into one of the county's most cosmopolitan corners thanks to celebrity chef Rick Stein, whose property portfolio encompasses several restaurants, shops and hotels, as well as a seafood school and fish-and-chip bar.